pocketgems/dynamodb/docs/dynamodb.md

          const compoundID = { raceID: 1, runnerName: 'Alice' }
          // each of these three trigger a validation check (to verify that
          // compoundID contains every key component and that each of them meet
-         // their respective schema's requirements)
+         // their respective schemas requirements)
          RaceResult.key(compoundID)
          tx.create(RaceResult, compoundID)
          await tx.get(RaceResult, compoundID)